 Turkey Hunting Seminar and Calling Clinic

-Pequest Open House and Sportsmen's Flea Market
+Pequest Open House and Outdoor Market Place

 This event is great for people of all ages and there are so many things to see and do throughout the day.
 The Open House allows the Division to show off the trout we raise at the state-of-the-art Pequest Trout Hatchery and it serves as a reminder that spring has just arrived.

 Each year, thousands of people come to the hatchery to experience this event for themselves.
 And each year, the Division strives to make this a bigger event than the year before.
 This year we will be inviting many different outdoor enthusiasts and conservationists to join us in our celebrations.
-There will be numerous environmental and conservation exhibits, historical reenactors, wildlife artists, carvers and taxidermists with goods and services to sell.
+There will be numerous environmental and conservation exhibits, wildlife artists, carvers and taxidermists with goods and services to sell.

 Food vendors will also participate or you can bring your own lunch and enjoy our picnic groves.
 Please leave pets at home - only service dogs are permitted on site.